jgraef/python3-ipfs-api/README.md

 possible.
 This makes it possible to e.g. put/get objects with binary content without a problem.

 In ipfs.api you'll find the lowlevel API implementation.
-Block, DHT and parts of Object commands already work.

-There will be high-level APIs.
-Currently only ipfs.merkledag is available.
+The high-level API is still work in progess and only consists of the ifps.merkledag module.
 An API for interfacing unixfs in a pythonic way will come soon.

 This software is still work in progress.
 Use the original python-ipfs-api